Unboxed-Software/solana-course/content/durable-nonces.md

 ## How to use the durable nonces

-Now that we learned about the nonce account and it's different operations, let's talk about how to use it.
+Now that we learned about the nonce account and its different operations, let's talk about how to use it.

 We'll discuss: